Deploying ML Applications on Kubernetes

 The Service: a stable name for disposable pods

-Pods are cattle.
-They die, get rescheduled, and come back with new IPs constantly, so you can never point a client at a pod.
-A Service is the stable front for a shifting set of pods — one fixed virtual IP and DNS name that load-balances across whatever pods currently match its label selector.
-It's the in-cluster equivalent of putting a load balancer in front of an autoscaling group: the members churn, the address doesn't.
+Pods are disposable.
+They die, get rescheduled, and come back with new IP addresses all the time, so you can never point a client directly at a pod.
+A Service is the stable front for a changing set of pods: one fixed virtual IP and DNS name that load-balances across whatever pods currently match its label selector.
+It's the in-cluster version of putting a load balancer in front of an autoscaling group: the members change, the address does not.

 apiVersion: v1